decred/dcrdata/README.md

 `docker run -e GOOS=windows -e GOARCH=amd64 --entrypoint="" -v ${PWD}:/home/decred/go/src/github.com/decred/dcrdata --rm decred/dcrdata:dev-alpine go build`

-### Developing dcrdata using a container
+### Developing dcrdata Using a Container

 Containers are a great way to develop any source code as they serve as a disposable runtime environment built specifically to the specifications of the application.
-If you have never developed code using containers there are some differences you will need to get used to.
+Suggestions for developing in a container:

 1. Don't write code inside the container.
 2. Attach a volume and write code from your editor on your docker host.
-3. Attached volumes on a mac are a bit slower than linux/windows (when testing).
+3. Attached volumes on a Mac are generally slower than Linux/Windows.
-4. Install everything in the container, don't muck up your docker host.
+4. Install everything in the container, don't muck up your Docker host.
 5. Resist the urge to run git commands from the container.
 6. You can swap out the Go version just by using a different docker image.

-When working in a container you want your source code from your docker host to be in the container.
-To do this you attach a volume to the container when running and the synchronization happens automatically.
+To make the source code from the host available inside the container, attach a volume to the container when launching the image:

 `docker run -ti --entrypoint="" -v ${PWD}:/home/decred/go/src/github.com/decred/dcrdata --rm decred/dcrdata:dev-alpine /bin/bash`